asinha360/ml-notes/cs-229/1-introduction-to-ml.md

 <p align="justify">Arthur Samuel (1959) - ""Field of study that gives computers the ability to learn without explicitly being programmed"
 </p>

-<p align="justify">Tom Mitchell (1998) - "Computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P improves with experience E" - Asshole
+<p align="justify">Tom Mitchell (1998) - "Computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P improves with experience E"
 </p>

 ## Supervised Learning